 Frequently asked questions

-Silca Grates are based on the hexagonally structure of beehives and manufactured from engineered polymers into grids that are 38.5mm thick.
+Silca Grates are based on the hexagonally structure of beehives and manufactured from engineered polymers into grids that are 38mm thick.
+Each grate can take over 5tone spanned between joists and over 68tone compression test!!
+Yes, you can even drive over it.
+Great for an elevated car port or small bridge, (substructure to be engineered accordingly)

-Custom shipping solutions will be arranged dependent on quantity and location.
+Silca Grates are stacked and wrapped on a standard timber pallet.
+(162 units per pallet, that's 30sqm) Custom shipping solutions can be arranged dependent on quantity and location.
 Please talk to our staff regarding your specific requirements.

 Yes.
 Free Pick up is from our factory in East Tamaki, Auckland.
 NOTE: Please let us know when you plan to pick up your order and we will have it ready for you.
 Stock needs to be arranged and coordinated so please DO NOT just show up without our correspondence.
 Thank you.

 LOOKING TO PURCHASE SILCA SYSTEM FOR YOUR NEXT DECK?

 Every Project is different, so please contact us for a quote.